EyasuTeshome/shifttracker/interview-prep/how-to-make-sure-that-your-talent-profile-is-complete.md

 ### **Preferences**

 You should have answered most of these questions when first creating your AngelList account. **Please review them to ensure the information is accurate and up to date**.
-Make sure that you have also clicked the **Open to working remotely** button.
+Consider including multiple locations, because it can signal that you have a multicultural mindset, that you're open to relocation, and/or that you're flexible with working with companies based all over the world.
+Also, make sure that you have also clicked the **Open to working remotely** button.

 The last question, related to company size, is a new question that you may have not previously filled out, depending on when you created your AngelList profile.
 If you have preferences with regards to company size, please select it here.
 One note: seed-stage companies often have not secured funding yet, so these companies may only pay in equity, not in salary.
 Unless you have very stable finances, we recommend doing your due diligence before applying to seed-stage companies to ensure that the company would meet your salary requirements.